jmccand/robotics-II-final-project/README.md

 ### Step 4 — Localize robot2 in the map (AMCL)

 Robot1 is already localized by SLAM.
 Robot2 needs AMCL to join the same map frame.
-AMCL subscribes to `/map` directly from SLAM Toolbox's live output — no saved map file needed.

 On **robot2's Jetson**: